Wordvice AI Blog

 Similarly, you may want to consider writing the “specific” parts before the “general” parts.
 Writing an abstract or an introduction can often be intimidating because these parts are more “general” and provide a sweeping overview.
 In such cases, spending some time working on more “specific” parts, such as the methods and discussion, can help you figure out what should be addressed in the more “general” parts.

-Tip #4 : Just write
+4. Just write

 When you inevitably get stuck while writing, it can be tempting to walk away for a bit.
 While taking some time away from your writing can help you return to it with a fresh perspective, this only really applies to the revision process and the time you have not designated for writing.
 During the time you have scheduled for writing, it is better to sit down and write anything than it is to walk off and take a break.

-Tip #5 : Use academic proofreading software
+5. Use academic proofreading software

 Speaking of fixing mistakes, academic proofreading software can be a useful tool towards the end of the drafting process.
 AI proofreading software uses machine learning principles to identify errors and suggest basic stylistic changes.
 Chances are, your first draft is full of grammar mistakes and readability issues.
 Running your draft through a proofreading tool can help you quickly identify these problems, speeding up the writing process.

 Once the first draft is complete, it is time to revise.
 You will likely go through several drafts before you are ready to publish your paper or turn in your assignment.
 Adopting the best self-editing techniques will help you make your final draft the best it can be.
-However, it is also a good idea to receive editing from a professional editor.
-Getting feedback from an expert editor can be a great way to spark new ideas and identify your weak points.

 Wordvice has over 500 English-speaking editors holding PhDs or other advanced degrees.
 Our academic editors have a combined average experience of over five years each, and their specializations span nearly 2000 academic subdisciplines.
-Check out Wordvice’s professional English proofreading and editing services today and take your writing to the next level.